KnuxV/slides_cours_git/Part 3 - Remote Repositories & Collaboration.md

 ### When to Fork?

 **Use forking when:**
-- 🐛 You want to fix a bug in someone's project
+- You want to fix a bug in someone's project
-- ✨ You want to add a feature
+- You want to add a feature
-- 🎓 You want to customize for your use
+- You want to customize for your use
-- 🤝 You want to contribute back
+- You want to contribute back

-**Forking enables collaboration!**
+**Forking enables collaboration**

 ---